cnridley/youi/README.md

 * I then set up a new webhook handler as the current one is set to github.
 To do this I selected create new webhook and had the endpoint URL as the deployed heroku url with /checkout/wh added to the end and selecting receive all events.

+# Credits
+The content and media for the project was provided by Danielle who kindly allowed my to use her Personal Training business as a template for my project.
+### Acknowledgements
+Many thanks goes out to Danielle and all of the Code Institute Tutors that helped massively to get this project to where it it!!